ArthMx/ConvNet/README.md

 ![Alt text](https://raw.githubusercontent.com/ArthMx/ConvNet/master/CIFAR10_examples.png)

 The diversity, coupled with the low resolution of the images, makes this dataset much harder to classify than MNIST.
-That is why CIFAR-10 is much more used today as a benchmark than MNIST is.
+That is why CIFAR-10 is much more used today as a benchmark than MNIST.
+Today's best models are able to do around 95 % accuracy.

 ## The Models
 ### Models for MNIST